Database Migration

 $table->boolean('status');

-.
-These are automatically managed by Eloquent to track when a record is created and last updated.
+Defines two columns: created_at and updated_at.
+These are automatically managed by Entity to track when a record is created and last updated.

 Schema::create('posts', function (Blueprint $table) {